 Now that I’ve been around this world for a while I know there’s a lot of people on the Internet who advocate against writers groups.
 And their reasons are fair.
 If you get a bad group it can be a terrible waste of time and energy.
-If you’re in a group that’s not a good fit, you can feel unwelcome and competitive.
-If you’re in a group of people who aren’t there to be helpful, it can be a disheartening and negative experience.
+This risk of a not-good-fit group is feeling unwelcome and competitive.
+And if you’re in a group of people who aren’t there to be helpful, it can be a disheartening and negative experience.

-But what if you get the right writers group?
+But what if you get the right group?

 Well!
 Now we’re talking.
 If you’re in a good writers group you’ll benefit from SO MANY THINGS!

 Reasons to join a good writers group